jhillkwaj/battlecode2017/README.md

 Player for team INSUFFICIENT DATA from battlecode 2017.
-The submitted player is under mainPlayerAvoid
+The submitted player is under src mainPlayerAvoid